About the author

 Sending a Mudane Resume and Cover Letter

 Tailor your resume and cover letter for each remote job to increase the chance of being interviewed.
-When writing up your previous roles, read the job description, and include the skills and experience that match the job.
+When writing up your previous roles, read the job description and include the skills and experience that match the job.

 The cover letter should focus on what you offer the business.
 How can your skills help increase revenue, attract more customers, or improve the experience for current customers?
 Also, include the small nuggets of information you’ve found while researching the company to show attention to detail.